inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 The goal is to be get a quick overview by just reading the comments.
 Commenting is not a hard task, but an important one.
 Your future self and other developers will appreciate the minutes you spend commenting.

-We currently do a huge job commenting commenting
+We currently do a huge job commenting the codebase.

 ## Sauerbraten Uniques